 - Deviant Art – a network of freelance artists

-(2) A great book launch.
+A great book launch

-Your book description will be a sales page that lists the benefits (and pain points for nonfiction) of the book.
-It should have a mixture of various font styles and structure to create a clean, attractive description of your book.
-We recommend using the free Amazon Book Description Generator Tool at Kindlepreneur.com.
-This saves time in having to learn that nasty HTML coding.
-But if you enjoy that sort of thing…
+Your book description will be a sales page that lists the benefits (and pain points) of the book.
+It should have a mixture of various font styles and structures to create a clean, attractive description of your book.

 Here is a shot of a well-optimized book description:

-Your book description should include highly-optimized keywords selected from Dave Chesson’s Publisher Rocket software.
+Your book description should include highly optimized keywords selected from Dave Chesson’s Publisher Rocket software.

-(4) 7 Optimized Keywords for KDP
+Optimized Keywords for KDP

-Finding the best keywords will get your book ranking in the top search results, which means it’ll turn up in front of your customers as they search for the relevant keywords.
-High rankings means more visibility which leads to greater book sales.
-This makes it easier to promote your book when you already have the best keywords locked into your description and KDP.
+Finding the best keywords for KDP will get your book ranking in the top search results, which means it’ll turn up in front of your customers as they search for the relevant keywords.

 1. Join (or create) an Author Collaboration Swap

-Joining—or creating author swaps—is a great strategy for both adding to your list, and collaborating with other authors.
-If you have the chance to do either, here is a sample of the email you might receive to join an author collaboration.
+Here is a sample of the email you might receive to join an author collaboration.
 You can also use this template as a way to invite other authors to your circle.

 But after setting up an author collaboration, how does it work?
 There are two basic types:

-- The 0.99 author collaboration.
+- The $0.99 author collaboration.

 - The FREE BOOK collaboration.

-The .99 cent author collaboration is exactly as it sounds.
-Every author drops the price of their book to 0.99 for 48 hours.
-The administrator then creates a landing page with all authors book covers.
 When the promo begins, you share your unique link with your list, and post via social media.
 Depending on the size of your list—and the authors in your circle—this could generate anywhere from 20 sales…to thousands of sales.
 It all comes down to the numbers.

-The book swap is similar to the 0.99 promo bundle.
-But here, you provide a book for free via PDF pr MOBI download and promote the landing page—created by the administrator—to use with your list.
-Here is a sample of the landing page:
+The book swap is similar to the $0.99 promo bundle.
+But here, you provide a book for free via PDF or MOBI download and promote the landing page—created by the administrator—to use with your list.

-How to set up your own landing page (and event) for an author collaboration.
+How to set up your own landing page (and event) for an author collaboration

 You might be joining a collaboration by invite and, if that is the case, there isn’t a lot you need to do but submit your book format and cover.

-You can expect to add anywhere from 50 subscribers to 2000 email subscribers to your email list every time you do this.
-It depends how many authors are participating and how big their list is.
-If you're just starting out, don't go after authors who have big email lists.
+If you’re just starting out, don’t go after authors who have big email lists.
 This would be authors with lists of over 5,000.
-You might want to reach out to people who have 500 email subscribers or 1000, as that's a good starting point for a first collaboration.
-From their, you can expect to add about 200 to 300 people to your email list
+You might want to reach out to people who have 500 email subscribers or 1000, as that’s a good starting point for a first collaboration.
+From there, you can expect to add about 200 to 300 people to your email list

-If you launch more books—or products, courses—in the future, you now have your own built-in marketing funnel to promote to.
+If you launch more books—or products, or courses—in the future, you now have your own built-in marketing funnel to promote to.
 This saves you time and energy from chasing people to buy your book.

-Leverage the Bookbub Platform
+2. Leverage the Bookbub platform

 What is Bookbub?

-BookBub is a book aggregating platform that offers free and discounted eBooks to readers, while allowing authors to gain greater readership through advertised book deals.
 BookBub offers a wide selection of books to readers at discounted prices for a limited time.
 This is available through their Bookbub Ads or “Featured Deal” campaigns.
-Bookbub has over 12 million readers and a massive fanbase, so authors have the opportunity to reach a massive audience through BookBub’s network.

 - Featured Deals.
 The pinnacle of book deals!
 Getting accepted for a featured deal means your book will be in front of thousands of readers thirsting for your content.